Old Fashioned Pea Salad Recipe

 INGREDIENT NOTES

 Green Peas: The star ingredient!
 Frozen sweet peas work best, You can also use petite peas like this.
-If you have access to fresh peas, even better!
+If you have access to fresh peas, that’s even better!

 Bacon: You can opt to cook up your own bacon or if you are short on time, you can use real bacon bits.
-Just make sure they are the REAL bacon bits and not imitation kind you find in the plastic containers.
+Just make sure they are the REAL bacon bits and not the imitation kind you find in plastic containers.

 Cheese: A classic pea salad recipe typically includes cheddar cheese CUBES but feel free to use shredded cheese, if you like.
 For the best taste, shred up your own vs. buying it pre-shredded.
 I always use sharp cheddar.